HomeDev GuideAPI Reference

 });

-See Authorize with a specific scheme in ASP.NET Core for more information on how to select which scheme to use.
+See Authorize with a specific scheme in ASP.NET Core for information on which scheme to use.

 Configure CMS services